miso-lims/walkthroughs/_includes/project-new.md

 A _Project_ contains information about a set of _Studies_ that may comprise many different _Samples_, _Experiments_ and _Runs_.
-Samples are attached to Projects and they are often processed into _Libraries_ and then _Dilutions_, which are then _Pooled_ and sequenced.
+Samples are attached to Projects and they are often processed into _Libraries_ and then _Library Aliquots_, which are then _Pooled_ and sequenced.
 This part of the workshop details creating a new project.

 Projects represent a sequencing effort toward a particular goal, usually led by